onato/OCLintReporter/README.md

 OCLintReporter
 ==============

 This is a PHP framework for presenting your OCLint JSON reports in a comfortable manner.
+Just put OCLintReporter on your webserver and have OCLint generate your JSON reports in the reports folder.

 Right now it implements enough to be usefull to me.
 I can sort the overview to workout which module needs work.
 I can drill down to view its violations and see the offending lines of code in github.